 Christchurch City Council has two decision-making parts, the Council and Community Boards.
 During local elections, you can vote for the Mayor, a ward councillor and community board members.
 Throughout the three-year term, there may also be by-elections.

-Electors at the same address may receive their voting documents on different days.
-Each elector, after receiving their voting document, should complete it, seal it in the return postage-paid envelope and post or deliver it to the Electoral Officer.
+When elections and by-elections are underway electors at the same address may receive their voting documents on different days.
+During an election each elector, after receiving their voting document, should complete it, seal it in the return postage-paid envelope and post or deliver it to the Electoral Officer.

 Posting your vote